tyc124/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-Storage of course notes and exercises.
+Python Data Structures & Algorithms provided on Udemy.
+This is the repository for storing course notes and exercises.

 Course content includes: